getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 ![Impressive!]({% asset_path 2016-03-15-moving-chatops-into-carina/impressive.gif %})

 Overall the Cloud DNS product team was extremely impressed with how easy it was to get started using Carina.
 Also the deployment story and workflows that teams can use to manage their containers in their swarm clusters is pretty powerful stuff.
 The turnkey nature of Heroku is almost completely captured by Carina in addition to allowing for some deeper functionality if desired!

+## Update

+I circled back and corrected some inaccuracies in this writeup.
+Namely I added a 'login' to the `REDIS_URL` string.
+Its arbitrary, but something that the existing `redis-brain` plugin expects when it reads the redis string and chomps the authentication bits.
+Without this arbitrary 'login', you would not see the hubot instance successfully binding to your `redis-brain`.